ElmTheDev/ppspider/README.en.md

    Be careful that the class Page is provided in the ppspider package, not the interface Page defined in @types/puppeteer.

    Because of this change, some code needs to be upgraded.
 You need to remove the workerFactory property in @OnStart, @OnTime, @FromQueue.
-   If you want to use page: Page in the method decorated by @OnStart, @OnTime, @FromQueue, you need to import {Page} from "ppspider" instead of "puppeteer", other parameters except job: Job should be removed.
+   If you want to use page: Page in the method decorated by @OnStart, @OnTime, @FromQueue, you need to import {Page} from "ppspider" instead of "puppeteer-core", other parameters except job: Job should be removed.
 The order and name of the parameters can be defined freely.
    If the job: Job is not used in the method, you can also remove this parameter.